Error Handling

 Show answer

-1. You can narrow down error by "NOT_FOUND" to override 404 response.
+1. You can narrow down the error by "NOT_FOUND" to override 404 response.
 2. Provide your error to `.error()` method with status property of 418.

 typescript